TasCL/ggdmc/README.md

 ## One usually would like to fit his/her own empirical data.
 dat1 <- simulate(m1, nsim=1e2, p.vector=p.vector)

-## Set up a data model instace.
+## Set up a data model instance.
 This binds the empirical/simulated data with
 ## the model set-up
 mdi1 <- data.model.dmc(dat1, m1)